Hawaii’s Kilauea begins erupting again after 3-month pause

 All activity is within a closed area of Hawaii Volcanoes National Park, on Hawaii’s Big Island.

-The volcano’s alert level was raised to warning status and the aviation color code went to red as scientists evaluated the eruption and associated hazards.
+The volcano’s alert level was raised to warning status and the aviation color code went to red as scientists evaluate the eruption and associated hazards.

-Ken Hon, Scientist-in-Charge at Hawaiian Volcano Observatory, said that this eruption could be one of the largest since the lava has already completely covered the floor of Halema’uma’u.

-“We don’t expect it to have any impact outside of Halema’uma’u crater at all,” said Hon.

 Kilauea, one of the world’s most active volcanoes, erupted from September 2021 until last December.
 For about two weeks in December, Hawaii’s biggest volcano, Mauna Loa, also was erupting on Hawaii’s Big Island.